 The online event will be hosted by Prof. Blain (Gerontology Center at Montpellier University Hospital) and Dr. Emilie Million (Department of General Medicine at the Faculty).

-The event will focus on the ARS Occitanie’s recommendations for preventing COVID-19 cases in nursing homes across the region.
+The event will focus on the ARS Occitanie’s recommendations for preventing COVID-19 cases in nursing homes in the region.

 A detailed program will be announced soon.

-Can’t make it to either of the events?
-No worries—you can watch the replay below!
+Can't make it to either of the events?
+Don't worry—you can watch the replay below!

 Evening of April 16

-A platform featuring scientific videos focused on health and biology is available to students with unlimited access through April 30.
+A platform for streaming scientific videos focused on health and biology is available to students with unlimited access through April 30.

 A video platform for research and teaching

 JoVE is a publisher of scientific articles in video format.
-The articles are peer-reviewed, meaning they are reviewed and approved by scientists before publication.
-They are indexed in PubMed and Medline, and feature experiments and protocols filmed at the world’s most prestigious universities and leading research laboratories.
+The articles are peer-reviewed—that is, reviewed and validated by scientists before publication.
+They are indexed in PubMed and Medline and feature experiments and protocols filmed at the world’s most prestigious universities and leading research laboratories.

 To watch the videos

-Your feedback will help us assess the value of this resource for the University.
+Your feedback will help us assess the relevance of this resource to the University.
 Please feel free to share your thoughts by emailing scd-docelec@umontpellier.fr